Once A Forest Statement & Call to Action

-We want our elected officials to oversee and review federal projects to make sure they are in the best interest of the health and well being of New Mexicans.
-We want the Forest Service to do an Health Impact Assessment for our community before continuing to burn.
+We want our elected officials to oversee and review federal projects to make sure they are in the best interest of the health and well-being of New Mexicans.
+We want the Forest Service to do a Health Impact Assessment for our community before continuing to burn.

 Many Forest Service projects are called “restoration projects.”
 They include a lot of prescribed burning (fuel reduction) which is very controversial.
 We need a detailed definition of “restoration.”